Translate

 The interest in symmetry and its relationship to the natural world has a long history.
 The Ancient Greeks became obsessed to discover nature’s underlying building blocks and Plato identified five perfect symmetrical shapes well before modern science could see molecular structures.
 Several thousand years earlier the great mystics had already reached their conclusions about nature and symmetry.
 The most sophisticated and earliest living document used by the Greeks in their quest for insight into nature was Hebrews uniquely alphanumeric Torah - The Bible.
 Here’s a glimpse of their discovery in the numerical values derived from the value of its 22 letters in the first 7 words of its opening verse (read from right to left);

-"In the beginning God created the heavens and the earth" = 2701, which is also the addition of numbers 1+2+3+...73 known as the "triangle" of 73 it can also be expressed as ‘73 X 37 (37 is 73's midpoint)’.
+"In the beginning God created the heavens and the earth" = 2701, which equates with the addition of numbers 1+2+3+...73, known as the "triangle" of 73 it can also be expressed as ‘73 X 37 (37 is 73's midpoint)’.

 The three sides of the 37th triangle (in the middle) intersect the 73rd’s sides at each midpoint (37th).